 In all cases, during the Infrastructure Transition-In period and afterwards, the Contractor must provide at least one Key Staff person on-site on Monday mornings, 8:00 A.M through 12:00 P.M. and Friday afternoons, 12:00 P.M. through 5:00 P.M.

-After the successful completion of the Transition-In period, Key Staff and other Staff to work on-site.
+After the successful completion of the Transition-In period, Key Staff and other Staff may be required to work on-site per Consortium direction.
 The Consortium’s long-term expectation is to support a remote Staff model.

 In the event of one or more Project site relocations, the Contractor will support the transition(s) without interruption of services.